Clicky

 The field of Carpentry not only allows you to use your hands, and engage your top-notch problem-solving skills, but it is also quite a lucrative career path.
 Many trade schools welcome people who were previously incarcerated.
 Some carpenters are more than willing to bring on apprentices who have a record.
 There are even online learning opportunities for students who pick this hands-on trade.

-There are many places a graduate can put to use a degree like this.
-You can work a residential construction job or find commercial construction union work.
-Or even, place a handyman ad highlighting your skills on your neighborhood listserve.
+There are many ways a graduate can use a degree like this.
+You can work in residential construction or find work in a commercial construction union.
+You can even place a handyman ad highlighting your skills on your neighborhood listserve.

 With experience, you can even move on to management positions.
 This is also one of the best careers for female felons, as there are many free training opportunities for women interested in learning this historically male-dominated trade.